Gui-WEspinola/eurekaserver/README.md

 ### 1. Description

-mscloudgateway is one of a set of applications made to test developing in a microservice oriented environement.
+This is a project to train and implement a system of APIs working in a microservice oriented environment.
-In the current repository, we are referencing each individual application via load balancing.
-The APIs were designed to control Customer and Credit Card, and implement logic to check available cards for a given customer.
+In the current repository, we are creating a server to control access to individual applications.
+The APIs were designed to with a Customer and Credit Card relationship in mind, and the goal is to implement logic to check available cards for a given customer, and issue news cards if possible.

-The goal of whole project is to practice development using Java Spring Cloud framework, while integrating microservices.
+As a whole, the main goal of the project is to practice development using Java Spring Cloud framework, while integrating various microservices and technologies.

-The following sections will provide information on how to run the API and how to configure the environment.
+### 2. Links for other Microservices

 [Gateway for microservice integration](https://github.com/Gui-WEspinola/mscloudgateway)